dimantha1234/pipedream/component-api-new.md

 A deployed component is an instance of a saved component that can be invoked.
 Deployed components can be active or inactive.
 On deploy, Pipedream instantiates a saved component and invokes the `Activate()` hook.

-### Destroyed Component
+### Deleted Component

-If a deployed component is deleted, the component is destroyed.
-On delete, Pipedream invokes the `Deactivate()` hook and then destroys the deployed component.
+On delete, Pipedream invokes the `Deactivate()` hook and then deletes the deployed component instance.

 ## Operations